Are These Conflicting Dietary Philosophies?

 - Outro (50:51)

 - Steph Gaudreau is a certified intuitive eating counselor, nutritional therapy practitioner, and strength coach.
-She offers group coaching on intuitive eating, and you can connect with her through her website.
+She offers coaching on intuitive eating, and you can connect with her through her website.
 She’s also the author of The Core 4, and the host of the Listen To Your Body Podcast.

 - Eileen (your podcast host) is the author of multiple books, written to help people thrive with autoimmune disease.
 Learn more on the Books Page.